Advice and resources : Request for Help process guidance for professionals

 Possible ADHD support plan checklist: Primary school

-Adapt instructions – short and specific, written instructions, repeat as needed
+- Adapt instructions so they are short and specific, written down, and repeated as needed

-Allow use of noise cancelling headphones or earphones if desired
+- Allow use of noise-cancelling earplugs or ear defenders, if desired

-Give opportunities to stand up or walk around classroom in a non-disruptive way for example giving out books/sharpening pencils
+- Give opportunities to stand up or walk around classroom in a non-disruptive way, such as giving out books or sharpening pencils

-If possible do not remove breaks as a punishment or way to make up for missed work
+- If possible, do not remove breaks as a punishment or a way to make up for missed work

-Use of a system such as zones of regulation or the traffic light system
+- Use a system such as 'zones of regulation' or the traffic light system

-Regular and effective home-school communication e.g. communication book or weekly communication sheet
+- Regular and effective home-school communication aided by a communication book or weekly communication sheet

-Ignore minor behaviour if possible, especially if it seems unintentional (eg shouting out) or is unlikely to reoccur
+- Ignore minor behaviour if possible, especially if it seems unintentional (for example, shouting out) or is unlikely to reoccur

 Possible ADHD support plan checklist: Secondary school